How Taming Terror Works

 Spook Factor: 👻 out of 5

 The more ghouls, the spookier it gets.
-One spooky ghoul is fairly tame, usually a slow-burn episode or a very mildly creepy film.
+One spooky ghoul is fairly tame, usually a slow-burn episode or only mildly creepy film.
 Five out of five?
 Hold on to your butt lest you poop yourself from fright.
+This rating is, of course, subjective.

 Jump Scares: